dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 method {:timeLimitMultiplier 10} {:timeLimit 5} m() {}
 ```

-The {:timeLimitMultiplier n} attribute tells the prover to use a time limit that is the given number times
+The {:timeLimitMultiplier n} attribute tells the prover to use a time limit that is the given number
-the time limit otherwise sepcified by the options.
-The {:timeLimit n} attribute simply sets a new value
+times the time limit otherwise specified by the options.
+The {:timeLimit n} attribute simply sets a new
-for the time limit.
-It does not make sense to have both of them.
+value for the time limit.
+It does not make sense to have both attributes on the same declaration.
 One or the other should be removed.

 <!-- ./DafnyCore/Rewriters/UselessOldLinter.cs -->